fun-with-serverless/building-serverless-using-iac/README.md

 	![CleanShot 2023-05-16 at 17 19 34@2x](https://github.com/aws-hebrew-book/building-serverless-in-hebrew-workshop/assets/110536677/23bf743f-5fb7-4cb3-8df0-d1d1c19c08bc)

+	#### PowerTools
+	Stop reinventing the wheel.
+AWS Lambda Power Tools is a suite of utilities for AWS Lambda functions that makes it easier for developers to follow best practices for tracing, structured logging, custom metrics, and more.
+You can find more details [here](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/)
 	#### Principle of Least Priviliged Access - Take 2
-	Sometimes AWS SAM does not have the right predefined IAM policies, in cases like that you should define your own policy.
-In our case in order to write an S3 object tag, you need `PutObjectTagging` permission, AWS SAM does not provide one, the only one it does provide is `S3FullAccessPolicy` which is too permissive.
+	There may be instances where AWS SAM doesn't supply the exact IAM policies you require.
+In such situations, it becomes necessary to formulate your own policy.
+For our specific scenario, we need the `PutObjectTagging` permission to write an S3 object tag.
+Unfortunately, AWS SAM doesn't offer this particular policy.
+The only available option is the `S3FullAccessPolicy`, which is excessively broad for our needs.
 	</detail>